chriswilty/weather-service/README.md

   [Streaming Parameters](#streaming-parameters).

 #### Responses
-  Weather data are returned in a specific format; see example below.
+  Weather data are returned in JSON format; see example below.

-  Units are metric, i.e. temperature in degrees celsius, wind speed in m/s, visibility in metres, precipitation in millimetres.
-Note that for _current_ weather data, min and max temperatures are for the entire region at the time of measurement; these are likely to be the same for smaller locations, but could be different for larger cities and metropolitan areas.
-For forecasts, minimum and maximum temperatures will represent the forecasted variation throughout the day.
+  Units are metric: temperature in degrees celsius, wind speed in m/s, visibility in metres, precipitation in millimetres, humidity in percent.
+Note that for _current_ weather data, min and max temperatures are observations over the entire region at the time of measurement; these are likely to be the same for smaller locations, but could be different for large cities and metropolitan areas.
+For forecasts, minimum and maximum temperatures represent variation within the forecast period.

 ##### Current Weather